Is the Jeep Liberty off road ready to wheel even with all of the factory 4-wheeldrive

 While gas mileage may not be as big a factor in occasional off road adventures...Jeep Liberty's

-are most often driven on pavement...and poor mileage can put a sizeable dent in the wallet at today's prices.
+are most often driven on pavement...and poor mileage can put a sizable dent in the wallet at today's prices.

 So...is the Jeep Libery a good candidate for off road treks?